cakephp/docs/en/debug-kit.rst

 Debug Kit
 #########

-DebugKit is a core team supported plugin that provides a toolbar to help make debugging CakePHP applications easier.
+DebugKit is a plugin supported by the core team that provides a toolbar to help make debugging CakePHP applications easier.

 Installation
 ============